 The “read to me” is a slower paced version of auto play where you are able to control the pace and turn the pages at will.
 This is so important for special needs kids, in allowing them time to process the material.

 The storyline includes the younger bears wanting to play with their skateboards.
 Mama bear, of course, is demanding their use of safety equipment, but the kids do not like it nor can they find a safe place to play.
 When enticed by their peers to an unsafe “skater park deep in the woods”, they begin to question the need to use their helmets and pads.
-Unfortunately they witness why Momma Bear was so adamant on protecting themselves, as one of their older peers suffers an injury.
+Unfortunately, they witness why Momma Bear was so adamant about protecting themselves, as one of their older peers suffers an injury.

 Many times when working with children, they have sensory defensive reactions and behaviors to safety equipment.
 The more we model this protocol, the more likely they are to accept it.
 Books like The Berenstain Bears: Safe and Sound!, are not only modeling what is the proper procedure for playing with bikes, skateboards, and rollerblades… but making it an ordinary everyday occurrence.
 Bravo to Oceanhouse Media for tackling this subject in an app!